Advanced Nuclear Fuels

 Advanced Reactor Technologies (ART)

 Advanced Reactor Technologies (ART) is a national program funded by the U.S. Department of Energy (DOE).
-At INL, work is focused on developing a High Temperature Gas-cooled Reactor (HTGR), a modular, advanced reactor.
-By nature, this reactor design enables plants to scale the number of reactor modules with consumer demand.
-Additionally, this reactor produces excess heat, making them a perfect partner with other industrial plants who can use this heat for their own production processes.
+At INL, work is primarily focused on supporting Gas-Cooled Reactor (GCR) and Microreactor Program research, development and deployment.
+GCRs, also known as High Temperature Gas-cooled Reactors (HTGRs), enable plants to scale the number of reactor modules with consumer demand.
+This reactor type also produces high-quality heat, making them a perfect partner for industrial plants who can use this heat for their own production processes, such as hydrogen and ammonia production.
+INL also supports activities funded by the DOE ART office on the Fast Reactor Program and Molten Salt Reactor (MSR) program.
+The DOE Microreactor Program covers all advanced reactor types and includes the research, development and deployment of various nuclear and non-nuclear test and demonstration systems at INL.

 Advanced Nuclear Reactor Siting